aulasneo/panorama-elt/README.md

 ## Configuration

 By default, the settings file is `panorama_settings.yaml`.
-You can override this by setting the `PANORAMA_SETTINGS_FILE` environment variable.
+You can override this setting by using the `--settings` option.

-Edit the settings file and update the credentials information.
+Edit the settings file and update the credentials information of the datasources.
 For Open edX usage, you will have to set the following variables:

 #### MySQL configuration